Shane Jones

 Shane Geoffrey Jones (born 3 September 1959) is a New Zealand politician.
-He served as a New Zealand First list MP from 2017 to 2020 and was previously a Labour list MP from 2005 to 2014.
+He is deputy leader of New Zealand First and a Member of Parliament (MP) in the New Zealand House of Representatives.

-Jones was a cabinet minister in the Fifth Labour Government of New Zealand, becoming Minister of Building and Construction in his first term.
-He was a senior opposition MP from 2008 to 2014 and contested the leadership of the Labour Party in a 2013 leadership election, but lost to David Cunliffe.
-He left parliament at the end of May 2014 before returning as a New Zealand First MP at the 2017 general election.
-Jones was Minister for Regional Economic Development in the New Zealand First–Labour coalition government.
+Jones' political career began in 2005 as a list MP for the Labour Party.
+He became a cabinet minister in his first term, serving as Minister for Building and Construction in the Fifth Labour Government of New Zealand.
+Following Labour's defeat in the 2008 election, he was a senior opposition MP and unsuccessfully contested the leadership of the Labour Party in a 2013 leadership election.
+He left parliament the following year for a brief diplomatic career, before returning as a New Zealand First MP at the 2017 general election.

+Jones was Minister for Regional Economic Development and Minister of Forestry in the Labour–New Zealand First coalition government from 2017 to 2020.
+He was elected for a fifth non-consecutive term in Parliament at the 2023 general election, and is Minister for Oceans and Fisheries, Minister for Regional Development, and Minister for Resources in the National–ACT–New Zealand First coalition government.

 Early life and career

-Jones is Māori, of Te Aupōuri and Ngāi Takoto descent, as well as having English, Welsh and Croatian ancestry.
-He was born in Awanui, near Kaitaia, one of six children to parents Peter, a farmer, and Ruth, a teacher.
+Jones was born in Awanui, near Kaitaia, the eldest of six children to parents Peter, a farmer, and Ruth, a teacher.
+He is Māori, of Te Aupōuri and Ngāi Takoto descent, as well as having English, Welsh and Croatian ancestry.

-Jones' secondary education was taken at St Stephen's School, a boarding school for Māori boys in Bombay, south of Auckland.
-His time there overlapped with future Māori Party MPs Hone Harawira and Te Ureroa Flavell.
-Jones next studied at Victoria University of Wellington where he earned a Bachelor of Arts.
+Jones' secondary education was at St Stephen's School, a boarding school for Māori boys in Bombay, south of Auckland.
+His time there overlapped with future Māori Party MPs Hone Harawira and Te Ururoa Flavell.
+He next studied at Victoria University of Wellington where he earned a Bachelor of Arts.
 In 1990, he was awarded a Harkness Fellowship to study at Harvard Kennedy School at Harvard University where he completed a Master of Public Administration.
 Jones returned to Victoria University in the 1990s as a lecturer in Māori studies.
+He is fluent in te reo Māori.

 Jones was a public servant in the 1980s.
 He worked in the Māori secretariat in the Ministry for the Environment and later in the Department of the Prime Minister and Cabinet, providing advice to the Fourth Labour Government on settling Treaty of Waitangi breaches.
-When the Fourth National Government began the settlements process in the 1990s, he was brought on as a member of the Treaty of Waitangi Fisheries Commission.
+When the Fourth National Government began the settlements process in the 1990s, he was appointed a member of the Treaty of Waitangi Fisheries Commission.
 He became chair of the commission in August 2000 and completed the allocation of fisheries resources among iwi in 2004.
 He also chaired the Māori-owned fishing corporation Sealord during which period the company was merged with Nippon Suisan Kaisha.
 A 2004 "power list" by the New Zealand Listener ranked him the ninth most powerful New Zealander.

-Jones has seven children with his former wife Ngāreta, from whom he separated in 2011.
-She died from cancer in 2015.
-Jones began a relationship with former beauty queen Dorothy (Dot) Pumihi in 2011 while she was his campaign manager.